Developer Guide

 For brevity, lower level implementation of Model#updateFilteredTaskList(TaskFindSchedulePredicate taskPredicate)

-and Model#updateFilteredEventList(EventFindSchedulePredicate eventPredicate)
+and Model#updateFilteredEventList(EventFindSchedulePredicate eventPredicate) are omitted.

-Step 3: On execution completion a CommandResult
+Step 3: On execution completion a CommandResult is created.

-A success message will be appended with CommandResult#MESSAGE_FIND_SCHEDULE_SUCCESS
+A success message will be appended with CommandResult#MESSAGE_FIND_SCHEDULE_SUCCESS.

-The sequence diagram for a sample usage of FindScheduleCommand
+The sequence diagram for a sample usage of FindScheduleCommand can be found below.

-is not shown in the sequence diagram
+Due to the size constraint and brevity, the argument taskPredicate is not shown in the sequence diagram

-when calling the method Model#updateFilteredTaskList(TaskFindSchedulePredicate taskPredicate)
+when calling the method Model#updateFilteredTaskList(TaskFindSchedulePredicate taskPredicate).

-Same for the method Model#updateFilteredEventList(EventFindSchedulePredicate eventPredicate)
+Same for the method Model#updateFilteredEventList(EventFindSchedulePredicate eventPredicate).

 Design Considerations